 Within the Royal Burgh of Nairn, the Common Good land provides much of the key greenspace.
 Careful stewardship is required to ensure that this continues to work for the people of Nairn, providing greenspace and natural environments, climate adaptation and mitigation opportunities, and where appropriate, development that provides a long-term good.

-In addition to the Town Centre spaces identified in TV3, these spaces should be safeguarded and conserved for greenspace and leisure use:
+In addition to the Town Centre spaces identified in TV3, these spaces should be safeguarded and conserved for greenspace and leisure use.

 Location